Close-up on data collected by schools

 For statistical purposes, schools may request information on the profession and socioeconomic category of the legal guardians.
 However, there is nothing legitimate about collecting the marital status of a legal guardian, for example, or their social security number.

-In a subsequent phase, colleges and universities transmit data for university exchange programs or for campus activities such as social or athletic activities.
-The data exchanged between schools as part of university exchange programs is subject to cross-border flow regulations if sent outside the EU, and to the GDPR if exchanged within the EU.
+In a subsequent phase, colleges and universities transmit data for university exchange programs or campus activities such as social or athletic activities.
+The data exchanged between schools as part of university exchange programs is subject to cross-border flow regulations if sent outside the EU and to the GDPR if exchanged within the EU.

 Fact: In 2021, Bocconi University was fined €200,000 for failing to provide a suitable legal basis, lack of loyalty and transparency, and failing to conduct impact assessments.